How Much Should an Engagement Ring Cost?

 Where you live also may impact your budget.
 New York City and Chicago boast the biggest average diamonds, at 1.45 and 1.29 carats, respectively.6

 There’s no one-size-fits-all formula.
 How much you spend on an engagement ring is a very personal decision.
 Experts say you should consider your current and predicted income, expenses, and savings, then establish a budget and stick to it.
 Don’t go into debt just to “keep up with the Joneses.”
-Consider input from your partner: for example, a third of women want input on the ring budget.7
+Consider input from your partner: for example, a quarter of women want input on the ring budget.7